santiagotariza/Allele-Finder/README.md

     -   Place your `AT*.csv` file(s) for the database in the `input_db/` folder.
     -   Place your CNV `.csv` files in the `input_cnvs/` folder.
     -   Place your sample `.zip` files in the `samples/` folder.
-2.  **Run the AlleleFinder Application:**
+2.  **Run the Allele-Finder Application:**
     -   In RStudio, open the `app.R` file.
     -   Click the "Run App" button in RStudio, or execute the following command in the R console: `R     shiny::runApp()`
 3.  **Interact with the App:**
-    -   The AlleleFinder application will open in your default web browser.
+    -   The Allele-Finder application will open in your default web browser.
     -   In the "Processing" tab, you can check the "Regenerate Database (create_db.R)" box if you want to rebuild `db.csv` from scratch.
     -   Click the "Run Complete Workflow" button to start the data processing pipeline.
     -   Monitor the "Processing Status" box for real-time updates and success/error messages.